srackham/drake/README.md

 - Drake API functions for defining, registering and running tasks.
 - Drake uses conditionally cached file properties to determine whether or not a file task is out of date (see [Task Execution](#task-execution)).
-This eliminates the denpendency errors that programs such as `make` encounter when file system _mtimes_ are used directly (see
+This eliminates the dependency errors that programs such as `make` encounter when file system _mtimes_ are used directly (see
   [mtime comparison considered harmful](https://apenwarr.ca/log/20181113)).